 - City and telephone directories online from 1856 onward

 - Our Brooklyn, featuring history, facts, and photos of the various neighborhoods that make up our borough

 - Brooklyn in the Civil War, exploring Brooklyn's history in the Civil War and including lesson plans for teachers

-- The Fulton Street Trade Card Collection, featuring colorfully illustrated and often humorous advertising cards
+- The Fulton Street Trade Card Collection, featuring colorfully illustrated advertising cards

 - A collection of illustrated covers from the Brooklyn Sheet Music Collection

 - A selection of digitized books from the Clara Whitehill Hunt Collection, a BPL collection of approximately 7,000 American and European books for children, dating primarily from the nineteenth and early twentieth centuries

 - Highlights from the Brooklyn Theater Playbills and Programs Collection